donfouts/donfouts.github.io/tfmodules.md

     principal_id = module.appreg.principal_id
     }

-note any variables you want to pass into a module have to be declared and have vaules in the root of the HCL. so i am passing in various things, like AD group objects and their IaM roles - as i am setting RBAC roles on the RG level by default. you can also pass in values you get from other modules by default the resource group would set IAM roles for the app registration module - this allows each application to have its own app registration and unique IAM roles for the application resources per environment.
+note any variables you want to pass into a module have to be declared and have values in the root of the HCL. so I am passing in various things, like AD group objects and their IaM roles - as I am setting RBAC roles on the RG level by default. you can also pass in values you get from other modules by default the resource group would set IAM roles for the app registration module - this allows each application to have its own app registration and unique IAM roles for the application resources per environment.